stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Use OCI container images to package applications that provide a network service, such as a Web application.
 Use [PyInstaller](https://pyinstaller.org/) to publish desktop and command-line applications as a single executable file.
 Each container image and PyInstaller file includes a copy of Python, along with your code and the required dependencies.

-> _Requirements files:_ If you use requirements files to build or deploy projects then [include hashes](#ensure-that-requirements-files-include-hashes).
+> _Requirements files:_ If you use requirements files to build or deploy projects then configure your tools to [use hashes](#ensure-that-requirements-files-include-hashes).

 ## Language Syntax